Printf-Hello-World/AI-Drone-Unity-Simulation/README.md

 Credit to simeonradivoev for his drone model with PID, you can check out his repo here: https://github.com/simeonradivoev/Quadcopter-Controller

+I trained an agent to learn to fly this drone model, essentially substituting it as a human pilot.

 Unity Version: 2018.4.15f1
 ML-Agents: 0.13.1